pprotas/notes/software-engineering/algorithms/greedy-algorithms.md

 > [!info]
 >
 > There are many algorithms that would be considered "non-greedy".
 These algorithms often fit into strategies like [[divide-and-conquer]] or [[dynamic-programming|dynamic programming]].
 Algorithms that follow these strategies are not greedy, since they systematically approach the problem, instead of making locally optimal choices.

+A problem needs to meet two criteria in order for a greedy algorithm to be a viable approach:

+1. Greedy choice property - the algorithm does not reconsider its choices.
+The choices are made iteratively, one after another and there is never an attempt to backtrack.
+2. [[optimal-substructure|Optimal substructure]] - the optimal solution (or its approximation) can be achieved from the combination of optimal solutions to its subproblems.

+This first point is the main difference between greedy algorithms and [[dynamic-programming|dynamic programming]].
+Dynamic programming solves the subproblems first, and then combines them toward the optimal solution.
+Greedy algorithms make locally optimal choices and then solve the subproblems that arise later.